BDC Hamburger Icon

 You could encounter legal issues.

-While one upside of ESS is reducing administrative burden, that burden can manifest in other ways, including system maintenance.
-As with any technology, issues can arise – from login problems to a system crash – and someone will need to solve those situations so employees can access their information.
-Again, customer support can be a helpful tool in reducing this administrative burden.
+Although one upside of an ESS system is a reduced administrative burden, it may lead to different responsibilities, such as system maintenance.
+As with any technology, issues can arise — such as login problems and system crashes — and someone will need to solve those situations so employees can access their information.
+Again, your software’s customer support resources can help reduce this burden.

-“A human option is always appreciated if a tool fails to satisfy a need,” Kohler said.
+“A human option is always appreciated if a tool fails to satisfy a need,” Kohler noted.

-Though ESS tends to save time in the long term, you’ll have to invest more time at the beginning to see those time savings later.
-It takes time (and money) to implement a self-service system, especially if you need to upgrade your technology to support it.
-Staff will also need to be trained on navigating and troubleshooting the system before you can expect them to use it effectively.
+Though ESS systems tend to save time in the long run, you’ll need to invest more time upfront to realize those benefits.
+Implementing a self-service system takes time and money, especially if you need to upgrade your technology to support it.
+Staff will also need training to navigate and troubleshoot the system before they can use it effectively.

-This is an especially important consideration if employees will not be using the system often, you have a minimal number of employees or you have a limited time frame to set up ESS.
-However, if your team will use the system regularly and your company can make the investment, ESS can transform your team’s HRIS experience.
+This is an especially important consideration if employees won’t be using the system frequently, you have a small team, or you’re working with a limited implementation window.
+However, if your team will use the system regularly and your company can make the investment, an ESS system can transform your HRIS experience.

 author image